In association with The Vegetarian Society

 They have fun friendly cookery experiences throughout the year packed with flavoursome dishes, culinary techniques and effortless expertise.

-You can try your hand at bread making, take an Indian masterclass or sample stunning street food.
+You can try bread making, take an Indian masterclass or sample stunning street food.

 You can also add to your repertoire with the vegan toolkit or vegan party food course.
 Visit www.vegsoccookeryschool.org for the full calendar of courses and to buy online gift vouchers.